DRAGON BOATING & THE ORIGINS OF CHEMO SAVVY

 Dragon Boat racing is an ancient Chinese Ceremony that symbolizes the human’s struggle with nature and the fight against deadly enemies.
 For Breast Cancer survivors, this symbolism is a poignant reminder of the struggle against the cruelly random nature of breast cancer and the fight to control the disease.
 As a result of of medical study in Vancouver in 1996, dragon boat teams for breast cancer survivors now exist worldwide.

-The very first breast cancer dragon boat was organized in Vancouver, British Columbia.
-Abreast in a Boat began as a research project.
-The initial project was headed by Dr. Don McKenzie, a sports medicine physician and an exercise physiologist who had been conducting research on cardio-respiratory fitness levels among women.
-Of the two groups involved, one had had breast cancer.
-Those who had experienced breast cancer had all been cautioned not to participate in activities that involved strenuous use of the muscles in the upper body.
-This advice was given because, in many instances, women developed lymphedema after surgery or radiation.
+The first breast cancer dragon boat was organized in Vancouver, British Columbia.
+Abreast in a Boat began as a research project headed by Dr. Don McKenzie, a sports medicine physician at the University of British Columbia.
+The conventional wisdom of the day was that those who had experienced breast cancer should not to participate in activities that involved strenuous use of the muscles in the upper body.
+This advice was given because of the risk of developing lymphedema after surgery or radiation.